qpdf/qpdf/manual/cli.rst

 with dictionary key sorting.

-It is possible to get idempotent behavior by using the :qpdf:ref:`--static-id` or :qpdf:ref:`--deterministic-id` option with qpdf and running it *three* times so that you are processing the output of qpdf on its own previous output.
+It is possible to get idempotent behavior by using the :qpdf:ref:`--deterministic-id` (or, for testing only, :qpdf:ref:`--static-id`) option with qpdf and running it *three* times so that you are processing the output of qpdf on its own previous output.
 For example, in this sequence of commands:

 ::

    qpdf any-file.pdf 1.pdf
-   qpdf --static-id 1.pdf 2.pdf
+   qpdf --deterministic-id 1.pdf 2.pdf
-   qpdf --static-id 2.pdf 3.pdf
+   qpdf --deterministic-id 2.pdf 3.pdf

 the files :file:`2.pdf` and :file:`3.pdf` should be *byte-for-byte* identical.
 The qpdf test suite relies on this behavior.
-See also :qpdf:ref:`--static-aes-iv`.
+See also :qpdf:ref:`--static-aes-iv`, which should also be used only for testing.

 Related Options
 ~~~~~~~~~~~~~~~